Vancomycin: Dosing considerations

-The recommended parenteral dosage in adults is 500 mg iv every 6 hours or 1000 mg every 12 hours, with modification to achieve a therapeutic range as needed.
-The recommended oral dosage in the treatment of antibiotic induced pseudomembranous enterocolitis is 125 to 500 mg every 6 hours for 7 to 10 days.
+The recommended intravenous dosage in adults is 500 mg every 6 hours or 1000 mg every 12 hours, with modification to achieve a therapeutic range as needed.
+The recommended oral dosage in the treatment of antibiotic-induced pseudomembranous enterocolitis is 125 to 500 mg every 6 hours for 7 to 10 days.

+Dose optimization and target attainment of vancomycin in children involves adjusting the dosage to maximize effectiveness while minimizing the risk of adverse effects, specifically acute kidney injury.
+Dose optimization is achieved by therapeutic drug monitoring (TDM), which allows measurement of vancomycin levels in the blood.
+TDM using area under the curve (AUC)-guided dosing, preferably with Bayesian forecasting, is recommended to ensure that the AUC0-24h/minimal inhibitory concentration (MIC) ratio is maintained above a certain threshold (400-600) associated with optimal efficacy.

+Routes of administration

+In the United States, vancomycin is approved by the Food and Drug Administration for intravenous and oral administration.

-Intravenous vs oral administration
+Intravenous

-Vancomycin must be given intravenously (IV) for systemic therapy, since it is not absorbed from the intestine.
+Vancomycin must be given intravenously for systemic therapy since it is poorly absorbed from the intestine.
 It is a large hydrophilic molecule that partitions poorly across the gastrointestinal mucosa.
-Due to short half-life, it is often injected twice daily.
+Due to its short half-life, it is often injected twice daily.